cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 famfs mount: mount a famfs file system and make it ready to use

-We recommend using the 'famfs mount' command rather than the native system mount command, because there are additional steps necessary to make a famfs file system ready to use after the system mount (see mkmeta and logplay).
-This command takes care of the whole job.

-    famfs mount <memdevice> <mountpoint>
+    famfs mount [args] <memdevice> <mountpoint>

 Arguments:
-    -?             - Print this message
+    -h|-?              - Print this message
-    -R|--remount   - Re-mount
     -f|--fuse          - Use famfs via fuse.
 If specified, the mount will fail if fuse support for famfs is not available.
     -F|--nofuse        - Use the standalone famfs v1 kernel module.
 If specified, the mount will fail if the famfs v1 kernel module is not available
-    -d|--debug     - In fuse mode, the debug option runs the fuse daemon single-threaded, and may enable more
+    -t|--timeout       - Fuse metadata timeout in seconds -d|--debug         - In fuse mode, the debug option runs the fuse daemon single-threaded, and may enable more
                          verbose logging
     -v|--verbose       - Print verbose output
+    -u|--nouseraccess  - Allow non-root access
+    -p|--nodefaultperm - Do not apply normal posix permissions (don'd use default_permissions mount opt
+    -S|--shadow=path - Path to root of shadow filesystem

 ```
 ## famfs fsck